-Courses below 100 level are not applicable to the A.A. degree or to baccalaureate degrees.
+Courses below 100 level are not applicable toward degrees.

 ENGL S092 Improving Writing Skills 4 credits (4+0)

 Students will study writing as a process of composing and as a rhetorical act of communication.
 Review of basic grammar, mechanics, and usage will receive special attention.
 Students will write numerous short essays, which will be submitted in a portfolio for assessment.
 Reading strategies will be discussed and students will be encouraged to read interactively.
 Prerequisite: English placement test.